What Happens With Insurance If You Are At-Fault in an Accident?

 Some insurance companies will sharply raise your base premium immediately after a collision.
 Other insurance companies will forgive a single accident, but you might still pay higher rates when you lose your good driving discount and similar bonuses.

-You already knew your insurance was going up after your at-fault collision.
+You already know your insurance was going up after your at-fault collision.
 But how much will it increase?

 Typically, if you’re a clean driver and this is your first at-fault collision, you can expect insurance rates to increase from 10% to 40%.